 The Holiday Rental Concierge As Your New Local Best Friend

 Some reasons why holiday rental concierges could become the next big trend.

 Holiday Rental Concierges Make Sense

-Holiday rentals on the other hand are not often found in tourist zones — if they’re apartments most of the time they’re in residential areas (and that’s what we love about them), and if the vacation rental is a beach house or a luxury villa in the country it’s probably out of town or remote.
-In those situations, having a concierge to welcome you and show you around and be available to consult on activities or help organize tours is a blessing.
+Holiday rentals on the other hand are often found outside tourist zones – if they’re apartments most of the time they’re in residential areas (and that’s what we love about them), and if the vacation rental is a beach house or a luxury villa in the country it’s probably out of town or remote.
+In those situations, having a concierge to welcome you and show you around and be available to consult on activities or help organise tours is a blessing.

 A Curator of Personally Selected Experiences

 Holiday rentals are often devoid of the abundance of information and technology available in hotels, except generally Wi-Fi or a computer.
 Thankfully, you rarely find all those ugly signs around the room telling you what you can and cannot do and what night the seafood buffets are on.

 A good vacation rental will, however, have a handy binder of priceless information and these can be wonderful things — they can be better than any guidebook or travel site when the holiday rental owner puts some care, time and effort into creating them.